SonOfOgre666/E-commerce/README.md

 # Usage

-To run the Django ChatGPT Chatbot, follow these steps:
+To run the Django E-commerce Project, follow these steps:

 ## For Mac/ Linux